systemd.service(5) — Linux manual page

 this type is considered to be in the activating state

 until the specified bus name is acquired.
-It is
+It is considered

-service manager attempts to terminate any remaining
+attempts to terminate any remaining processes belonging to

-their bus name as part of their shutdown logic thus
+the service.
+Services that drop their bus name as part of

-should be prepared to receive a SIGTERM (or whichever
+their shutdown logic thus should be prepared to receive a

-signal is configured in KillSignal=) as result.
+SIGTERM (or whichever signal is configured in KillSignal=)

 • Behavior of notify is similar to exec; however, it is